lu004/Machine_Translate/README.md

-## machine_translate (from english to japanese)
-## task
+## Machine Translation:
+Translating English to Japanese

+#Input:
+A English sentence,

+#Output:
-Given a English sentence s, to translate s into the Japanese sentence.
-The model is a deep learning model (encoder-decoder with attention.
+the translated Japanese sentence.

+The model is a deep-learning-based model (encoder-decoder with attention)
-2017/08/17